Assistant Professor of Anthropology and Experiential Learning

 Critical Ethnic Studies Association

-Aggarwal, U. (forthcoming) After Rights: Choice and the Structure of Citizenship.
+Aggarwal, U. (2018) After Rights: Choice and the Structure of Citizenship.
 In Fernandes, L. (ed.)
 Feminists Rethink the Neoliberal State.
 New York: New York University Press.

 Aggarwal, U. (March 2017) Defend and Transform: The Fight Forward for Public Education.
 Anthropology Now.